-This year’s Technical Seminar, held Thursday, Nov.
-9 and Friday, Nov.
-10 in San Antonio, will feature three presentations on the topics of infection prevention, water treatment, and backflow prevention.
-Let’s learn something new together.
+This year’s Technical Seminar, held Monday, Sept.
+23, will feature three presentations on the topics of geothermal heating and cooling, backflow prevention, and Legionnaires’ disease.
+Earn CEUs and learn something new!

 Since 1947, the E.J.
 Zimmer Technical Seminar has enabled attendees to explore and learn about various segments of the plumbing, mechanical, and water quality industries.
 Those who attend have the opportunity to learn and gain perspective directly from respected and experienced experts.
 Presentations range from in-depth case studies, to technical explanations of new technologies, to updates on codes, standards, and legislation.
 While presentations range in format, time and subject, what remains consistent is the fact that everybody leaves the seminar having learned something new.

 Admittance to the E.J.
-Zimmer Techncial Seminar is included with all registration categories for the 2017 ASSE International Annual Meeting.
-For those only attending the Technical Seminar, a $50 E.J.
-Zimmer Technical Seminar Admission Pass is available.
+Zimmer Technical Seminar is included with all registration categories for the 2019 ASSE International Annual Meeting.
+Registered attendees are also welcome to attend the IAPMO Education Sessions on Wednesday, Sept.
+25 and Thursday, Sept.
+26.